TheMightyGit/rssole/README.md

 }
 ```

-## Notes / TODOs / Warnings

-- `readcache.json` (which notes which URLs you've marked as read) grows unbounded at the moment.
-- Few tests and some poor error handling in places.
-It's very much prototype code right now.

 ## Key Dependencies

 I haven't had to implement anything actually difficult, I just do a bit of plumbing.